graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Type Validation**

 1. A Non-Null type must not wrap another Non-Null type.
-1. A Non-Null type must not wrap a Null-Only-On-Error type.
+1. A Non-Null type must not wrap a Semantic-Non-Null type.

 ### Combining List and Non-Null